-• As detailed above in the "Challenges and Responses" section, the Department continues to have these services performed by outside actuarial consultants.

-- The Department continues to retain an actuarial consulting firm to do rate filing reviews. - The Department was able to transfer an Economist that we have on staff, who does rate review in the P&C area and has experience in health issues as well.
-It was decided by senior staff that this individual should be transferred to do become the Research Economist needed for the rate review grant activities.
+- As detailed above in the "Challenges and Responses" section, the Department continues to have these services performed by outside actuarial consultants. - The Department continues to retain an actuarial consulting firm to do rate filing reviews. - The Department was able to transfer an economist that we have on staff, who does rate review in the P&C area and has experience in health issues as well.
+It was decided by senior staff that this individual should be transferred to do become the research economist needed for the rate review grant activities.
 His job description includes collecting data from rate filings received from carriers, generating reports that will be used for consumer outreach, financial and actuarial analysis, and ultimately working with the Exchange in monitoring the insurance market in Illinois.
-The staff member has already produced certain reports based on loss ratios, rate increases, actuarial assumptions and some trend analysis. - Our initial intention was to have these reports posted on our website during the July through September 2013 quarter, but while the reports that were generated were being reviewed by senior staff, it was determined that there was a need to make some revisions to the way issuers are filing their rates.
-The information collected, while it was sufficient for rate review, it was not collected in a manner that allowed for the information in the reports to be clear enough to be posted for the public to view.
+The staff member has already produced certain reports based on loss ratios, rate increases, actuarial assumptions and some trend analysis. - Our initial intention was to have these reports posted on our website during the July September 2013 quarter, but while the reports that were generated were being reviewed by senior staff, it was determined that there was a need to make some revisions to the way issuers are filing their rates. - The information collected, while it was sufficient for rate review, was not collected in a manner that allowed for the information in the reports to be clear enough to be posted for the public to view.
 Therefore, we are in the process of implementing some changes to the web portal to allow this information to be collected in a manner that would allow the Department to generate, analyze and provide this information to the public by way of our website.
 As a result of closing about 50 filings during this last quarter, we are working with our research economist to re-run the reports.
-We are working to identify ways to present information, including statistics, in a way that a lay person can understand.
+This may provide additional data which should help with the credibility of the reports.
+Our research economist will hopefully be able to run some simpler statistics which we should be able to put in a chart, which will help us explain the results in a way that a lay person can understand them.